 Which states are contesting the legal status of prediction markets?

 Kalshi and the Polymarket US app are both federally regulated by the Commodity Futures Trading Commission (CFTC) and are technically legal now in all 50 states and Washington D.C.
-However, a handful of states have taken action to ban prediction markets entirely and certain market categories have been banned or contested in certain states, with sports prediction markets often specifically targeted because of their similarity to sports betting markets that are state-regulated.
+However, a handful of states have taken action to ban prediction markets entirely.
+Additionally, certain market categories have been banned or contested in certain states, with sports prediction markets often specifically targeted because of their similarity to state-regulated sports betting markets.

 Arizona